Too low capacity. Voltage drops sharply

 Charge the battery with a small current so that the plaque gradually disappears.
 If the power remains low after charging, replace the battery.

 The battery has served its time.
-The active mass of the plates precipitated
+The active mass of the plates has precipitated

-Check alternator and voltage regulator.
+Check the generator and voltage regulator.
 Repair or replace if necessary.

-Check tensioner.
-If necessary, replace the V-belt or ribbed belt.
+Check the tensioner.
+Replace the V-belt or ribbed belt if necessary.

-Too many current consumers connected to the on-board network
+Too many current consumers are connected to the on-board network

-Install a larger battery or install a more powerful alternator.
+Install a battery with a higher capacity or install a more powerful generator.

-Electrolyte density in one cell is significantly lower than in the others*
+The density of the electrolyte in one cell is significantly lower than in the others*

-The density of the electrolyte in two adjacent compartments is much lower than in the rest
+The density of the electrolyte in the two adjacent compartments is significantly lower than in the others

-The interelement partition is leaky, which leads to conduction between the elements and their discharge.
+The interelement partition is not hermetically sealed, which leads to conductivity between the elements and their discharge.

 * these positions apply only to conventional batteries